Skip to content

 Requirements for HRA-Approved Clinical Research

-We strongly recommend you contact your local AcoRD specialist as soon as you know you are planning a piece of clinical research, to allow sufficient time for completion and approval of SoECAT before the grant application deadline.
+We strongly recommend that you contact your local AcoRD specialist as soon as you know you are planning a piece of clinical research, to allow sufficient time for completion and approval of SoECAT before the grant application deadline.

 Assistance with designing your research application is also available from the NIHR CRN and Research Design Service.